waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

     END
     ```

-    The expression statement compares the expression and the value/condition in value|condition.
-It returns a result if the same value is found or the condition is met.
+    The expression statement compares the expression and the value and condition in value|condition.
+If the same value is found or the condition is met, a result is returned.

-    Example:
+    For example:

     ```
     --- Compare value